Sewer56/struct-compression-analyzer/format-schema.md

   bits: 3            # Number of bits for the field.
 Auto calculated from children if not set.
   description: text  # Optional field description
   bit_order: order   # Optional, either "msb" (default) or "lsb"
+  skip_if_not:       # Optional list of validation conditions.
+This field is skipped if any condition fails
+                     # See 'Conditional Offsets' for details on the syntax.
+    - byte_offset: 0x00  # File offset to check
+      bit_offset: 0      # Bit offset within byte (0-7)
+      bits: 32           # Number of bits to compare (1-64)
+      value: 0x44445320  # Expected big-endian value
 ```

 - Shorthand syntax is equivalent to a basic field with default values